 You will experience some discomfort.
 Mammography only produces an effective image if your breasts are compressed as flat as possible.
 The mammographers are trained to get the best image possible while keeping your comfort in mind.

 Mammography for women and men is offered at both Riverside

 Digital mammography is offered at RSMH.
 While the image is no different from film mammography, the convenience of the digital format can make for a quicker exam and ease of interpretation by the physician.
 A patient can go to either site – or can alternate – and get the same high-quality results.
 Set a clinical breast exam with your doctor first, and then call 757-414-8555 to schedule a screening mammogram at whichever location is convenient for you.

 Is there anything else I should be doing?

-Mammography is a great tool, but it's not perfect.
-Some abnormalities can't be easily detected in an image.
-For that reason it's also important that women of all ages examine their own breasts.
+Mammography is a great tool, but it's also important that women of all ages examine their own breasts.
 Choose a time once a month to check for any lumps or abnormalities.